 Editor’s Note: We recommend addressing this issue in uplink streaming topic of this study.

-Open issue 4: Egest Configuration
+d) Open issue 4: Egest Configuration

-TS 26.512 Content Hosting Configuration resource defines an Ingest Configuration.
+TS 26.512 [16] Content Hosting Configuration resource defines an Ingest Configuration.
 It is not clear whether the same resource can be used for Egest configuration and whether the parameters are adequate.